Mepitel Film for Radiation Dermatitis in Breast Cancer Patients Post-Mastectomy

 The trial does not specify if you need to stop taking your current medications, but it does allow endocrine therapy and HER2 directed therapies.
 It does not allow cytotoxic chemotherapy.

-Is Mepitel Film safe for use in humans?
+Is there any evidence suggesting that Mepitel Film is likely to be safe for humans?

 Kimberly Corbin, MD